FIWARE/contribution-requirements/docs/docker.md

 ## General Requirements

--   At least one Dockerfile (hereby named as 'reference `Dockerfile`'), intended to GE users, **MUST** be provided.
+-   At least one Dockerfile (hereby named as 'reference `Dockerfile'), intended to GE users, **MUST** be provided.
 The base image (Ubuntu, CentOS, etc.) for such a Dockerfile might depend on each GE.

--   Hacker-oriented i.e. for GE development, Dockerfiles (intended to GE developers) **MAY** be provided as well.
+-   Hacker-oriented, i.e. for GE development, Dockerfiles **MAY** be provided as well.

--   Each Docker container **MUST** define the following tags (present at [Dockerhub](https://hub.docker.com/):
+-   Each Docker container **SHOULD** define the following tags (present at [Dockerhub](https://hub.docker.com/):

     -   `latest`: It will correspond to the latest build (latest code snapshot) of the GE.
 It might not be stable.
-    -   `stable`: It will correspond to the latest stable release of the GE.
     -   `<release n>`: one tag per relevant and active stable release.
 The name of the tag will correspond to the name assigned to the release in GitHub.